Ada-Developers-Academy/core-unit-3/web-browsers/browsers-and-dev-tools.md

 It's part of our job to decide how content is presented.

-However, all browsers have _default styles_ which will affect our web app presentation.
-Over time, we'll become familiar with which styles are browser defaults.
+However, all browsers have _default styling_ which will affect our web app presentation.
+Over time, we'll become familiar with which styling comes from browser defaults.

 ### Behavior